 This document provides information for first year students following the BSc Physics and Business Studies programme, which in the first year is identical in content to the Physics programme.
-It should be read in conjunction with the general teaching documents here.

 We hope that you will find this document useful, and it will help you to complete successfully your first year at University.
 If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.
 For other issues please contact your personal tutor or the first year coordinator.